Submit Malware Samples

 What happens to submitted samples?

-Samples are analyzed in isolated environments and may be shared with trusted security research communities to improve malware detection.
+Samples are analyzed in isolated environments and may be shared with trusted security research communities to improve detection.

 Do you provide analysis reports?